radio-aktywne/mantis/README.md

 Every time you merge a pull request into main, a draft release is automatically updated, adding the pull request to changelog.
 Changes can be categorized by using labels.
 You can configure that in `.github/release-drafter.yml` file.

+Every time you publish a release:

+- the Docker image is built and uploaded to GitHub registry with tag taken from release tag

 ## Docker